awsdocs/aws-config-developer-guide/doc_source/config-concepts.md

 **Detective**
 Use detective evaluation to evaluate resources that have already been deployed\.
 This allows you to evaluate the configuration settings of your existing resources\.

+## Conformance Packs<a name="aws-config-conformance-packs"></a>

+A conformance pack is a collection of AWS Config rules and remediation actions that can be easily deployed as a single entity in an account and a Region or across an organization in AWS Organizations\.

+Conformance packs are created by authoring a YAML template that contains the list of AWS Config managed or custom rules and remediation actions\.
+You can deploy the template by using the AWS Config console or the AWS CLI\.

+To quickly get started and to evaluate your AWS environment, use one of the [sample conformance pack templates](https://docs.aws.amazon.com/config/latest/developerguide/conformancepack-sample-templates.html)\.
+You can also create a conformance pack YAML file from scratch based on [Custom Conformance Pack](https://docs.aws.amazon.com/config/latest/developerguide/custom-conformance-pack.html)\.
+A custom conformance pack is a unique collection of AWS Config rules and remediation actions that you can deploy together in an account and an AWS Region, or across an organization in AWS Organizations\.

+**Process checks** is a type of AWS Config rule that allows you to track your external and internal tasks that require verification as part of the conformance packs\.
+These checks can be added to an existing conformance pack or a new conformance pack\.
+You can track all compliance that includes AWS Configurations and manual checks in a single location\.

 ## Multi\-Account Multi\-Region Data Aggregation<a name="multi-account-multi-region-data-aggregation"></a>